2snufkin/notes/Git and GitHub/GitHub + Git.md

 ### Staging, Unstaging And Ignoring
 `git add`:  Stage a file/files.Copy files from the working dir. to the staging area. \
 `git add`: will copy all files\
-`git restore --staged $file` or `git reset $filename`: unstage a file `git update-index --skip-worktree $filename`: ignores uncommitted changes in a file that is already tracked. git will always use the file content and attributes from the staging area.
-This is useful when we want to add local changes to a file without pushing them to the upstream:
+`git restore --staged $file` or `git reset $filename`: unstage a file\
+`git update-index --skip-worktree $filename`: ignores uncommitted changes in a file that is already tracked. git will always use the file content and attributes from the staging area.
+This is useful when we want to add local changes to a file without pushing them to the upstream

+### Excluding a file
+if you have made changes to a file that you do not want to push to the main project or share with others, then you can exclude that file from being committed by using the
+1. make sure that the file is not already committed by running the command git status.
+If the file is not committed, it should show up under the "Changes not staged for commit" section.
+2. `git update-index --assume-unchanged <file-path>`: ignore any changes made to the file and not include it in future commits.
+`git update-index --no-assume-unchanged <file-path>`: This will tell Git to start tracking changes to the file again.
+Note that this approach is only recommended for local changes that you do not want to push to the main project.
+If you need to exclude files from being committed for everyone, then you should use a .gitignore file instead.

 ### Commiting && Uncommiting
 `git commit`: copy files from the staging area to the git repository and creating the corresponding git objects and commit object\